Chapter Twenty: Emergence

 The playlist moved between decades on purpose.
 A bass line from the nineties, then a string passage that felt like a movie, then back.
 Someone had curated it.
 Someone was paying attention to the night.

 Aisha sat on the carpet shuffling a deck of translucent cards.
 The cards caught the amber light and changed color as they moved: pink, then a cool blue, then pink again.
 Julian stood behind her with his hands in his pockets.
 Theo had claimed the couch arm and was picking at a loose thread in the faux fur.
 Leena pulled the striped blanket over her shoulders and curled her feet under her.
-Ben was on the opposite couch, eating chips, legs stretched toward Mateo, entirely relaxed.
+Ben was on the opposite couch, eating chips, legs stretched toward Mateo.

 "Okay," Aisha said.
 She set the deck in the center of the table.
 "You all remember how it works."